Baby Coughing – Causes, Symptoms and Treatment

 The signs and symptoms of cough should raise the alarm for parents because it could be the cause of a serious illness as well.
 The symptoms vary according to the cause of the cough.
 Some of the symptoms are given below:

-- A cough as a result of cold is loose and may form mucus.
-It gets worse at night because when the child lies down, mucus drops from the back of his nose and mouth into the windpipe.
+• A cough as a result of cold is loose and may form mucus.
+Baby cough at night gets worse because when the child lies down, mucus drops from the back of his nose and mouth into the windpipe.
 At times, the cough might stay for up to six weeks even when other symptoms of cold have gone.

 Tests for Cough